kush-daga/kush-daga/README.md

 <br></br>
 ## More about me:

 - 🔭 I’m currently working as ...
 Founding Engineer at [Segwise](https://segwise.ai).
+- 🚧 I'm currently building ...
+[Bugzy](https://bugzy.app) with [Tanvesh](https://twitter.com/Sarve___tanvesh) -  A SDK to easily collect bugs, feedbacks and queries in your product!
 - 🌱 I’m currently learning ...
 How to build a browser
 - 👯 I’m looking to collaborate on ...
 Anything, Im very cheerful :)
 - 🤔 I’m looking for help with ...
 SwiftUI